ajanes780/pythonapp/README.md

 # Enlighten Me

   A mental health managemt app
-  Track you mental health and provide valueable feedback and encourgment
+  Track your mental health and provide valueable feedback and encourgment

 ios and android